 Brenda Schroeder, Laura Blythe, Beverly Smith, and Robin tory (Immunology section) validat- Kunkel, the Laboratory Chief Technologists and Supervisors, and the ed, among other new assays, a Laboratory Directors revamped Laboratory-wide communication novel graft-versus-host disease (Pathology website, Laboratory Communication Committee, CP Dashpanel that includes serum meas- board, a standing informal communication meeting, and several Laburements of elafin, soluble TNF- specific newsletters), and UMHS patient care unit-specific communicaalpha receptor, soluble IL-2 reception.
 The Service Excellence and Employee Recognition programs, through the dedicated work of many, continued to thrive in 2011-12.
 The entire Laboratory creatively and effectively improved productivity through many thoughtful rework exercises.
 The Safety Committee, led by nant lymphomas.

 Brenda Schroeder continued its robust and novel Safety Inservice program and implemented biweekly scored "Safety Walks" through the laboratories.
 The Clinical and Anatomic Pathology Laboratories posted an outstanding CAP self-inspection performance in May, 2012.

 A major ongoing goal for Clinical Pathology has been to continue to raise the academic profile of the Division.
-Pursuit of this overarching goal has been actively approached through support of high profile visiting faculty; support of current faculty scholarship through Divisional discretionary funds; addition of fellow training slots; and through strategic faculty re- of the American Board of Pathology, Chair of the Clinical Chemistry Test national meetings.
+Pursuit of this overarching goal has been actively approached through support of high profile visiting faculty; support of current faculty scholarship through Divisional discretionary bility of the Division through abstracts, publications, and presentations at gy, and a member of the FDA Advisory Committee for the Immunology Denational meetings.
 These activities are highlighted in the Section reports.